redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys-ide/1.1-initializing-chart/README.md

 appVersion: "1.0.0"
 ```
 ![Populate Chart Yaml](../images/chartfile.png)
 Ensure you save the file, or push it to the repo if working within another editor.
+(NOTE: USE "CODESYS-IDE" as your folder, NOT CODESYS, there will be a conflict.)

 > Note:
 >